grewap17/CourseHawk/README.md

-## Get notfied when a course has an open seat
+## CourseHawk - Get notfied when a course has an open seat